Second-Order Assortative Mixing in Social Networks: Seeking Possible Explanations

 A bipartite network is a network with two non-overlapping sets of nodes $\Delta$ and $\Gamma$, where all links must have one end node belonging to each set.
 For example, actors star in films, scientist write papers, and musician play in bands.
 The \texttt{Film actor}, \texttt{Scientist} and \texttt{Musician} networks under study are constructed from bipartite networks, e.g. two actors are linked if they co-star in a film and two scientists are linked if they co-author a paper.

-The \texttt{Film actor}, \texttt{Scientist} and \texttt{Musician} networks all exhibit strong second-order assortative mixing (see Table~\ref{table:networks}).
+The \texttt{Film actor}, \texttt{Scientist} and \texttt{Musician} networks all exhibit strong second-order assortative mixing.
 It is therefore reasonable to ask whether the second-order assortative mixing can be attributed to the nature of bipartite networks?
-For example, all actors of one movie constitute a complete subgraph, in which everyone connects with the highest-degree node in the group.
+For example, all actors of one film constitute a complete subgraph, in which everyone connects with the highest-degree node in the group.

 However, we found no support for this hypothesis.
 Firstly, the \texttt{Metabolic} network is also constructed from a bipartite network where the two types of nodes are metabolites and reactions.
 Two metabolites are linked if they participate in a reaction.
 The \texttt{Metabolic} network, however, does not show a strong second-order assortative mixing.